Bachelor Of Fine Arts

-We have a Graphic Design Studio Field Trip class that visits studios from all parts of the industry including such studios as Digital Kitchen, Doejo, InTouch, PSD Graphic Arts/University of Chicago, Studio Lab and VSA Partners, among others.
+Our Studio Field Trip class is designed to keep our students up-to-date on the trends within Chicago's professional design culture.
+We visit local firms and studios from all corners of the industry: Digital Kitchen, Doejo, InTouch, PSD Graphic Arts/University of Chicago, Studio Lab and VSA Partners, as well as many others.

 The School of Design's critique and exhibition facilities offer dedicated spaces that allow students and faculty to focus on classroom feedback and dialogue---and also allow their work to reach larger audiences throughout the university and beyond.
 In the fall quarter of 2015, the School of Design unveiled a brand new exhibition space in the heart of downtown Chicago, at the corner of State and Jackson.

 Internships are an invaluable part of a graphic design education---nothing can better prepare a student for the rigors of the 'real world' industry.
 We encourage students to pursue multiple internships during their studies, and work closely with the university's Career Center and their dedicated internship advisors to ensure quality opportunities for our students.
 Students have the opportunity to receive credit for up to three Internships in order to gain the experience to land the best job possible.